How we help

 We offer individual and couple counselling as well as bereavement groups to support parents and other family members, including siblings, parents and grandparents.

-We offer planned and emergency short breaks at our two children’s hospices, Shooting Star House in Hampton and Christopher’s in Guildford.
+We offer planned and emergency respite at our two children’s hospices, Shooting Star House in Hampton and Christopher’s in Guildford.

-Access to planned short breaks is based on an assessment of the child’s medical condition and the stability of the child and family at that time.
+Access to planned respite is based on an assessment of the child’s medical condition and the stability of the child and family at that time.
 Eligibility can change as the child’s condition progresses, circumstances change or if the child is approaching end of life.

-During the short break stays, we aim to give children and young people a range of fun, sensory and therapeutic activities, while parents can choose to stay at the hospice to enjoy family time together or get a complete break.
+During respite stays, we aim to give children and young people a range of fun, sensory and therapeutic activities, while parents can choose to stay at the hospice to enjoy family time together or get a complete break.

 We know that things can’t always be planned and at Shooting Star Children’s Hospices we pride ourselves on our flexible care.
-We will always do our best to support a family in a crisis situation with an emergency short break.
-We can also offer planned respite and short breaks where the need has been assessed and funded by the Local Authority or NHS.
+We will always do our best to support a family in a crisis situation with emergency respite.
+We can also offer planned short breaks where the need has been assessed and funded by the Local Authority or NHS.

 Hospice at Home